Devoter/dlplugin_multilib_example/README.md

 This example demonstrates a loading multiple dynamic libraries (C++ and Go) with the same interface into the single project.

+Additionally, here is a [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin)-based example.
+See [this page](./rpcplug/README.md) if you want to build and test it.

 ## Building

 ```sh